lu3705/Sign_Indefinite_Lyapunov/README.md

 - `Discretize.m` – converts continuous-time models to discrete-time representation.
 - `ItssChurCohn.m` – checks the Schur–Cohn criterion for discrete-time stability.
 - `PlotGlobal.m` – plots results of the global stability analysis.
-- `PlotPhasePlan.m` – plots the phase plane for a given system.
-- `PlotPhasePlanGlobal.m` – plots the phase plane specifically for the global case.
 - `PlotRegional.m` – plots results of the regional stability analysis.
+- `PlotPhasePlanRegional.m` – plots the phase plane for the regional case.
+- `PlotPhasePlanGlobal.m` – plots the phase plane for the global case.
 - `Saturation.m` – defines the symmetric saturation and dead-zone functions.

 ---